 For some women, weaving their hair away during transitioning is much easier.
 You can even choose extensions that mimic natural hair so that you can get an idea of what your new texture will look like on you.
 Twist and braid extensions are easy enough to get from a professional who's qualified in this area.
 When worn correctly and caring for your own hair while sporting them, weaves cut back on the frustration of dealing with different textures during your grow-out phase.

 You'll probably find at least one or two favorite transitioning hairstyles to get you through your journey to natural hair.
 Don't feel you have to try every single one.
 Do what works for you and your texture, even if it means you're wearing the same style almost all the time!
-As your tresses grow, you'll become more comfortable with your hair and product choices, and one day, you'll no longer be a transitioner, but a 100% natural woman.
+As your tresses grow, you'll become more comfortable with your hair and product choices, and one day, you'll no longer be a transitioner, but a 100 percent natural woman.